-3. Attend Your Program’s Orientation
+3. Attend Your Program Orientation

 Once you’re enrolled in a sterile processing technician training course, it’s crucial to attend orientation.
 Even though it’s mandatory, you should use this opportunity to learn about school procedures and policies, and ask staff members any remaining questions before starting classes.

-4. Begin Your Sterile Processing Tech Training
+4. Begin Your Sterile Processing Technician Training

-This is what you’ve been waiting for: In under a year, you’ll learn about decontamination and sterilization techniques for surgical tools and equipment.
+During this quick healthcare certification, you’ll learn about decontamination and sterilization techniques for surgical tools and equipment.
 You’ll also study microbiology and infection control.
 Expect to gain a stronger understanding of anatomy, safety and risk management, and surgical terminologies that will help you become the best tech possible.

 Finish Your Internship